ZoqueLabs/website/_drafts/seeking_seeker.md

 By: ZoqueLabs
 <br>
 <br>
 This writing is distributed under a Creative Commons CC BY-SA (Acknowledgment - Share Alike) license.
-It was produced with the support of [Derechos Digitales](https://www.derechosdigitales.org/en/home/).
+It was produced with the support of <a href="https://www.derechosdigitales.org/en/home/">Derechos Digitales</a>.
 <br>
 <br>
-<a href="">English version</a>
+<a href="">Spanish version</a>
 </div>

 ## -[ToC ]-